-A student who has taken all courses required for his or her program but has not yet completed all coursework or language requirements is not permitted to proceed to the thesis stage.
-Such a student, during the time she or he is continuing work on the requirements of the course stage, will be registered at the beginning of each academic session with the course placeholder code TSZ7777YY "Research".
-The student cannot enter this placeholder code directly in the TST-SIS registration system; registration must be done by the registrar of his or her college of registration.
+A student who has taken all courses required for their program but has not yet completed all coursework or language requirements is not permitted to proceed to the thesis stage.
+Such a student, during the time she or he is continuing work on the requirements of the course stage, will be registered at the beginning of each academic session with the course placeholder code TSZ7777Y "Research".
+The student cannot enter this placeholder code directly in the TST-SIS registration system; registration must be done by the registrar of their college of registration.